-4. Knife Options & Specs
+4. Popular Knife Models & Specs

 Buying from Buck means that you get to enjoy a variety of different knife options to suit a range of needs and budgets.
 You also get a forever warranty with these products so you can buy with confidence.
 Amongst the products available from Buck are:

 Buck Zipper Knife: One of the models available in Buck’s hunting line is the Buck Zipper Knife, which comes in a choice of colors.
 The blade has a stainless-steel satin finish and measures 4.25”.
-You can choose from a Dymondwood or rubber handle based on your preference
+You can choose from a Dymondwood or rubber handle based on your preference.

 Buck Reaper Knife: The Buck Reaper is durable, rugged, and functional, making it ideal for survival situations.
 It’s equipped with a 6.75” stainless steel blade.
 It has an injection-molded handle and weighs in at 8.5 oz.